 When I think back on this situation, I just shake my head.
 Consultants should jump for joy if clients are willing to share personal details of their lives!
 It builds trust, which is an essential ingredient to a successful relationship, business or otherwise.
 Throwing this opportunity away because of 30 “lost” minutes here or there is asinine.

-If you are a consultant, value billing will allow you to build trusting relationships with your clients.
+If you are a consultant, value pricing will allow you to build trusting relationships with your clients.
 This will lead to more successful projects, repeat business, and in many cases, rewarding friendships.
 However, it does require that you put down the bat.